Religious Social Democrats of Sweden: Controversy

 The Swedish Association of Christian Social Democrats has received criticism for its cooperation with various alleged Islamist and anti-Zionist groups and people.
 In November 2005 the organization together with the Social Democratic Students of Sweden and the Muslim Council of Sweden invited the Palestinian-British academic Azzam Tamimi to hold a speech at a seminar at the Stockholm Mosque entitled Islam and Democratic Development (Islam och demokratiutveckling).
 Tamimi has referred to Israel as a "cancer" and expressed support for the violent struggle of Hamas and Hezbollah against Israel.

 In March 2007, the Swedish Association of Christian Socialdemocrats together with the workers' educational association ABF and the journal Folket i Bild/Kulturfront invited the Israeli-born activist and musician Gilad Atzmon to hold a speech at a seminar in Stockholm entitled Iraq, Palestine and Afghanistan: same occupation?
 (Irak, Palestina och Afghanistan: Samma ockupation?).
 The invitation led to strong criticism from the chairman of the Swedish Committee Against Antisemitism (SKMA), who called Atzmon a "notorious anti-Semite".
 In a reply, Ulf Carmesund of the Swedish Association of Christian Social Democrats countered that SKMA is on a dangerous path, devaluing the whole concept of antisemitism, when they attempt to apply the term to antizionism.
-Atzom is critical of Israels policies and of organizations that spuriously support Israel in the name of all Jews.
-Scholars at Lund University Sameh Egyptson criticize "the Brotherhood Movement" for its cooperation with The Muslim Council of Sweden, SMR over which the Muslim Brotherhood has an influence.
+Atzom is critical of Israel's policies and of organizations that spuriously support Israel in the name of all Jews.
+Scholar at Lund University Sameh Egyptson criticize "the Brotherhood Movement" for its cooperation with The Muslim Council of Sweden, SMR over which the Muslim Brotherhood has an influence.
 In this collaboration, it had been agreed that activists in SMR should be included in social democratic electoral lists for the Swedish parliament, the county council and municipalastes.

 In the summer of 2006, the priest Tommy Sandberg decided to leave the organization.
 According to the newspaper Dagen, one of the main reasons was that the organization "turns a blind eye to antisemitic occurrences" ("ser mellan fingrarna på antisemitiska företeelser".).